 Hawaiian Electric Industries Beats on Both Top and Bottom Lines

-Hawaiian Electric Industries (NYS: HE) filed its 10-K on Feb.
-19. Here are the numbers you need to know.
+Hawaiian Electric Industries (NYS: HE) reported earnings on Aug.
+3. Here are the numbers you need to know.

 The 10-second takeaway

-For the quarter ended Dec.
-31 (Q4), Hawaiian Electric Industries beat slightly on revenues and beat expectations on earnings per share.
+For the quarter ended June 30 (Q2), Hawaiian Electric Industries beat expectations on revenues and beat expectations on earnings per share.

-Compared to the prior-year quarter, revenue contracted slightly.
-Non-GAAP earnings per share grew.
-GAAP earnings per share dropped significantly.
+Compared to the prior-year quarter, revenue expanded and GAAP earnings per share expanded significantly.

-Hawaiian Electric Industries booked revenue of $838.1 million.
-The three analysts polled by S&P Capital IQ hoped for revenue of $824.8 million on the same basis.
-GAAP reported sales were the same as the prior-year quarter's.
+Hawaiian Electric Industries notched revenue of $854.3 million.
+The three analysts polled by S&P Capital IQ predicted revenue of $803.8 million on the same basis.
+GAAP reported sales were 7.5% higher than the prior-year quarter's $794.3 million.

 Source: S&P Capital IQ.
 Quarterly periods.
 Dollar amounts in millions.
 Non-GAAP figures may vary to maintain comparability with estimates.

 EPS came in at $0.40.
 The four earnings estimates compiled by S&P Capital IQ predicted $0.35 per share.
 GAAP EPS of $0.40 for Q2 were 43% higher than the prior-year quarter's $0.28 per share.